Nottoishenshu/RecoMandB/README.md

 # Purpose of the Project

-This project was made for learning and practicing frontend web development.
+This project was made for learning and practicing for forntend web development skills.
+I have yet to inprove.

-As someone who is still learning coding, this project is a big achievement for me and helped me gain confidence in building web applications.
+As someone who is still learning coding, this project is a big achievement for me and it helped me gain confidence in building web applications.

 ---